Technical “How-To’s”

 • Description of the event

-Why is a Kubernetes Event useful to capture?
+Why is a Kubernetes Event Useful for Capturing?

 Postmortems

-Tracking Kubernetes Events can be useful to understand what’s happening in your cluster over time, which can be particularly helpful to review during a postmortem.
+Tracking Kubernetes Events can help you understand what’s happening in your cluster over time, which can be particularly helpful when reviewing during a postmortem.
 Digging into the ‘when’ and ‘why’ over time can reveal useful trends and a good discussion point when an application or service fails.

 Custom Kubernetes Events dashboard in observIQ